daniel-lobster/EthereumBonds/README.md

-# EthereumBonds: Issue Bonds in the Ethereum Blockchain
+# EthereumBonds: React Dapp to Issue Bonds in the Ethereum Blockchain Using a Solidity Smart Contract

 <p align='center'> <img src='images/full_screen.jpg' width="600"></p>

-EthereumBonds is a decentralized application (dapp) that by deploying a solidity contract allows borrowers to issue a bond in the Ethereum blockchain, investors use the same dapp to buy the bonds and track payments.
+EthereumBonds is a decentralized application (dapp) built on React that by deploying a solidity contract allows borrowers to issue a zero-cupon bond in the Ethereum blockchain, investors use the same dapp to buy the bonds and track payments.
 Investors buy the bonds (ERC20 tokens) and they get paid back principal and interest in equal monthly installments.
 The borrower selects the terms of the contract and investors decide whether to invest or not.
 The solidity contract used by the dapp is called TokenLoans.

 The borrower sells its bonds at a discount and has to buy them back at parity.

 ### Sell Bonds at a Discount

 In this example the borrower sells its bonds at a ratio of 900 to 1000 i.e. 900 Ether gives the investor 1000 bonds.
-The symbol for the bonds is ETB.
+The symbol for Ether is ETH and for the bonds is ETB.

 <p align='left'> <img src='images/900_1000.jpg'width="500"></p>